 Artificial intelligence transforms breed-specific nutrition by moving beyond generalized formulations to individual health profiles.
 AI platforms analyze individual health data rather than common breed traits.

 AI algorithms process breed, age, weight, activity level, and health history simultaneously.
+These platforms can recommend a dog’s diet tailored to the dog’s specific needs, including age, size, and health status.
 CompanAIn’s multi-agent AI system analyzes veterinary records, lab results, and medical notes to identify patterns and nutritional needs specific to each dog.

 The advantage lies in continuous learning.
 Traditional foods remain static.
 CompanAIn’s Living Memory technology learns from past interactions and veterinary feedback to refine recommendations over time, adapting as dogs age or health concerns emerge.